pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

 chmod 440 /etc/sudoers.d/<username>
 ```

+Note that the _visudo_ command checks the file to make sure
-Note that the _visudo_ and _sudoedit_ commands check for correct _sudoers_ format.
+it is in the correct _sudoers_ format.

-See the platform specific information below for _sudo_ privilege differences
-in the Unix and MacOS bootstrap scripts.

 ### Running the Scripts with sudo Privileges